PERFORMING ARTS - KS3

 HOW TO SUPPORT YOUR CHILD'S LEARNING

-• Encourage them to follow official profiles of the performers/plays/musicals they study on social media.
+Encourage them to follow official social media pages of the practitioners/plays/musicals they study on social media.

 WHERE TO GO:

-Visit Theatres (Liverpool Empire/Liverpool Playhouse/Liverpool Philharmonic/Manchester Opera House/Manchester Palace/Salford Lowry
+Visit Larger Theatres (Liverpool Empire/Liverpool Playhouse/Liverpool Philharmonic/Manchester Opera House/Manchester Palace/Salford Lowry.)

 WHAT TO WATCH: